Your adventure in the Maldives

 I can recommend everyone to make this trip with The True Maldives, because they really go for the big stuff, and because they have a different sailing schedule to the other cruise boats.

 You are often only with your own divers at a dive site.

-The ship Dhinasha was clean and equipped with everything you need.
+The Dhinasha was clean and equipped with everything you need.
 Air conditioning, fan, toilet / shower.

-The food was delicious.
-Everything worked fine on the Doni, too.
+and the food was delicious.
+Everything worked fine on the Dhoni, too.

 prices excluding flights